 Having said that, once these creamy peanut butter keto cookies are set and firm up, they're simply incredible!
 And not only will they will your peanut butter craving, but they're sure to satisfy your sweet tooth.

-So transfer the leftover cookies to an airtight container and they'll stay good at room temperature for about 2 weeks but are best eaten within a week.
+In the fridge: Transfer the leftover cookies to an airtight container, and they'll stay good at room temperature for about 2 weeks but are best eaten within a week.

-And if you want to keep them for longer, you have freeze them in a freezer bag or container for up to 2 months.
-And they're a delicious frozen treat, but if you want, you can let the cookies thaw at room temperature or in the fridge before enjoying.
+In the freezer: Store the cookies in a freezer bag or container for up to 2 months.
+And they're a delicious frozen treat, but if you want, you can let the cookies thaw at room temperature or in the fridge before enjoying them.

 More Keto Friendly Cookie Recipes